back to top

 7. After completing these steps, Network B will occupy the topmost position, replacing the previous Network A.

-These are the steps to change the preferred WiFi network on your macOS Ventura.
-If you have any queries regarding the steps mentioned above, please share them in the comments.
+These steps are to change the preferred WiFi network on your macOS Ventura.
+If you have questions regarding the abovementioned steps, please share them in the comments.
 We will promptly respond with a suitable solution.

 FAQs

-• No, the ability to change the preferred WiFi network is not present in Sonoma either.
+No, the ability to change the preferred WiFi network is not in Sonoma either.

-2. Can I still make macOS automatically join my preferred network?
+Can I still make MacOS automatically join my preferred Network?

-4. Can I change the WiFi network order using Terminal commands?
+Can I change the WiFi network order using terminal commands?

-• Yes, the changes you make to the preferred WiFi network order will persist even after restarting your Mac.
+Yes, your changes to the preferred WiFi network order will persist even after restarting your Mac.